austinthaldorfhuelsbeck/cathy-loerzel/README.md

 The testimonial object is structured as follows:

-- id: (required) A unique numerical identifier.
+- testimonial_id: (required) A unique numerical identifier.
 - name: (required) First and last name of the author of the testimonial.
 - title: (required) Professional title of the author of the testimonial.
 - message: (required) The testimonial itself.